SAP-samples/teched2023-IN265/README.md

 ## Requirements

 - Understanding the basics of event-driven architectures, namely events, queues, topics, event subscriptions ...
 - You would be able to execute most of the excercises without prior experience by just following the descriptions.
-For taking value out of the chance to explore the brokers, specifically Advanced Event Mesh, some experience with event-driven architectures is recommended.
+For taking value out of the chance to explore Advanced Event Mesh some experience with event-driven architectures is recommended.

 ## Exercises